-Diabetes, Type 1 Medications
+Medications for Diabetes, Type 1

-Drugs associated with Diabetes, Type 1
+Drugs used to treat Diabetes, Type 1

 Alternative treatments for Diabetes, Type 1

 The following products are considered to be alternative treatments or natural remedies for Diabetes, Type 1.
-Their efficacy may not have been scientifially tested to the same degree as the drugs listed in the table above.
+Their efficacy may not have been scientifically tested to the same degree as the drugs listed in the table above.
 However there may be historical, cultural or anecdotal evidence linking their use to the treatment of Diabetes, Type 1.

 Learn more about Diabetes, Type 1

 - OneTouch Blood Glucose Meters

 - Top 10 Diabetes Treatments You May Have Missed